 • Proposing a new or innovative idea for Worthing

-• Promoting inclusion and draw excluded people into community engagement
+• Promoting inclusion and drawing excluded people into community engagement

 • Improving the community